treygriffith/sandman/README.md

 - `callback` see above
 - `root` the secure root that Sandman was called in
 - `filename` the entrypoint file. (this is also available on the global scope in `__filename`)
-- `interface` a limited version of the
+- `interface` An alias for `process`, this is used to communicate with the Sandman constructor via `Client#interface.send`